ckuzma/rgb-led-light-board/README.md

 # rgb-led-light-board

 ![in-progress.gif](in-progress.gif)
-> Above is the current state of the board.
-Yes, all it does currently is twinkle the lights with some predefined "random" colors.
+> Above is the board in its finished state.

 ## About